asrc-photonics/2025-python-for-photonics/docs/abstracts.md

 Before this, he earned his Ph.D. from the Tata Institute of Fundamental Research (TIFR) in Mumbai, where he investigated quantum transport in 2D systems such as graphene.
 His doctoral work revealed a form of the Hall effect that arises not from external magnetic fields, but from the topological structure of flat bands in twisted double bilayer graphene.
 He is also deeply interested in leveraging Python-based automation for high-throughput experiments and data-driven insights into experimental results.

+## Industry and Contributed speakers

+## Sofia Sechi: Automation of a mid-infrared pump-probe spectroscopy setup

+Ultrafast pump-probe spectroscopy enables the study of nonequilibrium dynamics in materials on femtosecond timescales.
+In our setup, mid-infrared pump and probe pulses excite and track phonon resonances in low-symmetry systems.
+The probe beam is imaged with a mid-IR camera, providing access to both real and momentum (k-) space and allowing investigation of anisotropic dynamics and dispersion phenomena.
+A motorized delay stage controls the time delay between pulses, while a collinear interferometer analyzes the probe’s spectral components.
+LabVIEW software coordinates the entire experiment, synchronizing the camera, translation stage, and interferometer for streamlined data acquisition.
+This integrated approach enables us to capture both temporal and spectral information, making it possible to visualize ultrafast, direction-dependent processes in complex materials and providing a powerful tool for condensed matter research.

+Bio: Sofia Sechi earned her Bachelor’s degree in Physics from the University of Cagliari (Sardinia, Italy) in 2024 and is currently pursuing a Master’s degree in Photonics and Nanomaterials at the same institution.
+She is carrying out her thesis research at the ASRC within Professor Andrea Alù’s group, working together with postdoctoral researcher Michele Guizzardi.
+Her work focuses on advanced pump-probe experiments in the mid-infrared range, investigating ultrafast dynamics of phonons in low-symmetry metamaterials.